 A typical custody action consists of parents engaging in a legal battle to determine to what extent each individual will have custody of their kids.
 The court will do its best to find an outcome that is in the best interests of the children, whether it involves a joint custody arrangement or having one parent serve as the sole caregiver.

 In many families, grandparents also play a prominent role in raising their grandchildren, which raises an important question: Do grandparents have the right to see their grandchildren after the parents’ separation?
 Also, do the grandparents’ rights extend to having legal custody of their grandchildren?
-While the grandparents’ legal rights are secondary to those of the parents in most cases, situations may arise that can alter the outcome.
+While the grandparents’ legal rights are secondary to those of the parents in most cases, grandparents do have rights in PA under circumstances like parent death or absence due to addiction.

 Grandparents Visitation Laws in PA